 Potential for fraud

 The cash-buying market can be riskier, and some have been called out for predatory tactics.
 Before entering into any contract, thoroughly research the company or person and ask for references from past sellers.

 Possibility of “bait and switch”

-Kevin Kendrick, a top Orlando agent who sells homes 45% faster than average and is also a certified iBuyer, sometimes sees reasonable cash offers come in for his sellers, which can be exciting at first — but that offer isn’t set in stone until the contract is finalized.
+Kevin Kendrick, a top Orlando agent who is also a certified iBuyer, sometimes sees reasonable cash offers come in for his sellers, which can be exciting at first — but that offer isn’t set in stone until the contract is finalized.

 “A cash buyer might make an offer that’s close to list price, but then they often ask for pricey repairs at the inspection stage,” he explains.
 “When all is said and done, the final price might be up to 15% below fair market value.”

 Is cash king?
 When selling a house for cash, it’s your call!

 Now that we’ve demystified the process of selling a house for cash, you can decide if speed and peace of mind outweigh the possible drawbacks.